 Gilson's Los Angeles Abrasion Machine which features:

-• Powerful 1hp motor to rotate the drum through a slip-clutch protected chain drive
+- Powerful 1hp motor rotates the drum through an enclosed chain drive

-• User controls mounted on the outside of the sound enclosure for a straightforward operation
+- User controls mounted on the outside of the sound enclosure for straightforward operation

-• Controller console to stop revolutions after a preset number, with overload protection
+- Controller stops revolutions after a preset number, and features overload protection

 It’s important to remember that whatever method you choose, abrasion testing is a necessary procedure as part of a quality control process for gauging how materials will react to wear and tear over time.